 Numerous medical problems which affect the body’s hormones or overall health also cause changes in menstrual bleeding.
 Specific conditions which result in abnormal clotting may predispose women to heavy periods and medications that thin the blood may have similar effects.
 Certain infections in the uterus and cervix can trigger bleeding.
 Rarely, abnormal bleeding may be a sign of cancer.

 Because there are so many causes for abnormal uterine bleeding, the evaluation of this problem starts with a thorough history by your care provider, including questions which address the issues above.
 He or she will ask specifically what changes are occurring, how long the changes have taken place, and what other symptoms or signs a woman may have experienced.
 Other information which a doctor may ask a woman include her medical and surgical history, family history, pregnancy history, sexual history and her use of medications, including tobacco and alcohol.

 Overall, abnormal uterine bleeding in women of reproductive age is usually benign, but it often can, and should be, treated.
 For these reasons, women are encouraged to seek care if they are having bleeding concerns.
 Any woman who has bleeding in menopause should see her doctor for an evaluation.

-The Christiana Care Center for Women’s Health offers a group of women’s health specialists focused on gynecologic issues that may become more complex for women within and beyond their child bearing years – conditions that can often only be addressed by special consultation, advanced treatment or surgery.
-The Center for Women’s Health is located at 3706 Kennett Pike in Greenville.
-For more information or to schedule an appointment, call 302-623-6320.
+Christiana Care’s Minimally-Invasive GYN surgeons focus on gynecologic issues that may become more complex for women within and beyond their child-bearing years – conditions that often can be addressed only by special consultations, advanced treatment or surgery.